 - The haziness of ideas results in vague effort in the form of whether something is an epic or a user story and time spent tracking information about a backlog item that is intended to be a placeholder for future discussions.

-The easiest thing that can be done to get rid of this ambiguity is to share and communicate the clear understanding of the product, goal, and motive of the project so that the whole team is on the same pace and same ground of work.
-When there will no confusion about the product ideas and the project there will be no ambiguity and no wasted efforts.
+The easiest thing that can be done to get rid of this ambiguity is to share and communicate a clear understanding of the product, goal, and motive of the project so that the whole team is on the same pace and same ground of work.
+When there is no confusion about the product ideas and the project, there will be no ambiguity and no wasted efforts.
 Backlog refinement is necessary to prevent any product backlog so that no time is wasted in categorizing and documenting the backlog.
 The approach must be outcome concentrated rather than fascinating about the different numerous ways of representing the ideas.

 This has been a guide to Agile Epic.
-Here we discussed the Concepts, Merits, Common drawback, and Understanding of Agile Epic.
+Here we discussed the concepts, merits, common drawback, and understanding of agile epic.
 You can also go through our other suggested articles to learn more –